dreiBaeren/DreiBaerenDashboard/README.md

 DreiBaerenDashboard
 ===================

-this is the dashboard version of drei baeren
+this is the dashboard version of drei baeren website